flecoqui/projects/_posts/2017-05-18-Mandarine.md

 1. To debug the sample and then run it, press F5 or select **Debug** \> **Start Debugging**.
 To run the sample without debugging, press Ctrl+F5 or select **Debug** \> **Start Without Debugging**.

 **Downloading the binary**
-The binary associted with the application is available there:
+The binary associated with the application is available there:
 [ZIP file with the Application](https://github.com/flecoqui/azure/master/Samples/TestAzureMediaIndexer/Releases/Latestrelease.zip)

 1. You can download the zip file.</p>